Job Search 101

 Start by thinking hard about your career goals (beyond just getting a job).
 Do some self-assessment: Think about the fields you are interested in (e.g., environmental work? consumer goods? policy?), what type of work you want, and why.
 Do you value stability and challenge (if so, you may like a job in an analytical lab)?
 Do you crave change and growth (if so, you may like working at a start-up)?
 What skills do you have, and which do you hope to develop?

 Write down your thoughts and practice talking about them with friends and family.
-Articulating your goals is important when you’re interviewing for jobs or talking to people in your network who will help you with your job search.
+Articulating your goals is important when you’re interviewing for jobs or talking to people in your network who will help you with your job search. .
+You can use tools like ACS's ChemIDP to create an individual development plan that details your career goals steps you plan to take to achieve them.

 You may be agonizing over looking for the perfect job versus finding any job.
 If you’re feeling desperate, you may be tempted to take anything, but don’t sell yourself short, Torok says.
 He advises applying for jobs that will help you grow professionally, even if they may not match your initial ideas.
 “Keep an open mind,” he says.
 “Maybe you loved organic chemistry as a student, but there are things beyond organic chemistry that might be interesting and rewarding, too.”